svgl/eslint-config-svgl/README.md

-# Svgl ESLint Configuration
+# ESLint & Prettier Configuration

-My settings for ESLint.
+Settings for ESLint and prettier.
+Extends Airbnb configuration and prettier, with plugins for react and prettier.

 ## Installing